mason-stafford/Godot-Enet-VOIP/README.md

 Godot-voip is a Godot addon which makes it very easy to setup a real time voice chat system in your Godot game.
 This addon also includes a demo project.
 ## Intro and Change log
-This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet That's it
+This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet also Fixed the growing buffer issue.
+That's it

 ## Engine Compatibility